batfish/batfish/docs/contributing/README.md

         ```
         pip install pre-commit
         ```
-    1. Finally, in the of your cloned batfish repository, run:
+    1. Finally, in the root of your cloned batfish repository, run:
        ```
        pre-commit install
        ```